The Doctor in The Big Bang said he hated repeats. What could he have been scared of repeating? The War Doctor.

 In the Expanded Universe, the Great Intelligence is stated to be Yog-Sothoth, an outer god said to exist at all points of time and space.
 Where the Doctor is concerned, that literally is what it is.

 While we later find out there's a somewhat more scientific explanation for the size of the Doctor's tomb, at the same time, it's somewhat appropriate considering that the size of the gravestones on Trenzalore are said to denote someone's position and rank during that final battle.
 Whoever erected those graves must have decided to leave the TARDIS where it was, finding it fitting that the Doctor's grave should tower over all of them!

 When the Great Intelligence was condemning the Doctor for all the aliens he has butchered, it seemed odd that he would miss the Sontarans even though one of them was present.
-Then I realised, as a Sontaran, Strax would then have the moral right to deny him, while nobody present had the right to speak for, say, the Sycorax.
+That's because, as a Sontaran, Strax would then have the moral right to deny him, while nobody present had the right to speak for, say, the Sycorax.
 Why give them that opportunity?
 Not to mention that the Sontarans wouldn't consider all the deaths their race has suffered at the Doctor's hands to be an atrocity, but noble sacrifices who have fallen in glorious battle with a Worthy Opponent!
 After all, these are the guys who actually wanted to fight in the Time War and were furious when they weren't allowed to.
 Sontarans love the Doctor's talent for destruction.

 Peace and Sanity are two words that don't get associated with the Doctor.